fomightez/sequencework/ConvertSeq/README.md

  `
  `

-In the `UGENE_help` folder is some guidance and one script for converting between Unipro's UGENE sequence anysis software and Serial CLoner.
+In the `UGENE_help` folder in a different repository is some guidance and one script for converting between Unipro's UGENE sequence anysis software and Serial CLoner.
 See [here](https://github.com/fomightez/UGENE_help) for `UGENE help`.